THE LAST TIME I SAW PARIS

 Somewhat engrossing but too much a dull and heavy-handed tragic melodrama.
 It’s directed with urgency by Richard Brooks(“In Cold Blood”/”Bite the Bullet”/”Looking for Mr. Goodbar”).
 It’s based on the short story “Babylon Revisited” by F. Scott Fitzgerald.
 Writer twins Julius J. and Philip G. Epstein turn in a syrupy and cliche-ridden script that’s, nevertheless, faithful to the book’s tone.
 The lavish MGM production made Paris shine and the leads all gave fine sensitive performances.

-It’s set, just after WWII, in the 1920s, at a time the “lost generation” hung out in Paris.
+It’s set, just after WWI, in the 1920s, at a time the “lost generation” hung out in Paris.
 The aspiring writer, the ex-GI, Charles Wills (Van Johnson), hangs out in Paris and falls in love with the wealthy American Helen Ellswirth (Elizabeth Taylor).
 The heavy drinker shows little ability in writing, works as a reporter and tries to write a masterpiece novel.
 When he fails, he becomes depressed.
 When he’s out cold in a drunken stupor and Helen gets accidentally locked out of their place during a rainstorm, she catches pneumonia and later dies.

 Helen’s sister Marion (Donna Reed), who always disapproved of Charles, raises their child.